gmihelcic/azure-docs/articles/active-directory/saas-apps/saphana-tutorial.md

 ### Create SAP HANA test user

 To enable Azure AD users to sign in to SAP HANA, you must provision them in SAP HANA.
-SAP HANA supports **just-in-time provisioning**, which is by enabled by default.
+SAP HANA supports **just-in-time provisioning**, which is enabled by default.

 If you need to create a user manually, take the following steps: